The Best of West Sussex: Things to Do in Horsham

 Wander through the Carfax pedestrian square at the core of the town.
 Try to work out the time from the Horsham Heritage Sundial and see the memorial to those from the town who died in the two world wars.
 Visit the Parish Church of St. Mary the Virgin, which is the oldest edifice in Horsham, dating back eight centuries (during which it has been in continuous use).
 Admire the late-Victorian architecture of the Town Hall in the Market Square.
 And brush up on your Horsham history in the Horsham Museum and Art Gallery.

 Technically, this bit could fit into the first category, which was very much concerned with all things parks.
 But, propping up the town centre, this park is unique in that it is part of the Horsham furniture, in contrast to those parks on the peripheral.
 Let your kids frolic in the playground and consider booking out the tennis courts.
-Actually, might as well book all of them, so nobody can watch your embarrassing backhand from the adjacent court.
+Actually, you might as well book all of them, so nobody can watch your embarrassing backhand from the adjacent court.
 Stop for a break and a hot drink at the Kaya Café and watch the youngsters at the skatepark.
-There’s also a bowls club, football pitches, picnic areas and gardens in this beloved park in the heart of Horsham.
+There’s also a bowling alley, football pitches, picnic areas, a maze and gardens in this beloved park in the heart of Horsham.

 If you like golf, you’re in luck, because enjoying this relaxing sport is one of the best things to do in Horsham.
 The Rookwood Golf Centre comprises plenty of hills with stunning views of the various lakes in which you’ll lose most of your balls.
 At the nearby Horsham Golf & Fitness centre, you can make use of the driving range and golf shop.